-Divorce is often associated with much stress, especially when spouses own much property, have minor kids, and struggle to settle all their issues amicably.
+Divorce is often associated with a lot of stress, especially when spouses own joint property, have minor kids, and struggle to settle all their issues amicably.
 If a couple is involved in an uncontested divorce, meaning that they can reach an agreement regarding asset division, child custody, and other matters, the costs they will have to pay will be the lowest.

-So, how expensive is divorce? – Sometimes, divorce-related expenses can be limited only to the costs of divorce papers and the fees one pays when the documents are filed and served on another party.
+Sometimes, divorce-related expenses can be limited only to the costs of divorce papers and the fees one pays when the documents are filed and served on another party.
 In this case, a divorce price may range between $100 (in Mississippi) and $485 (in California), depending on the state where one files.
-However, if one cannot go without legal help, then he or she will have to pay around $1.000 additionally.
+However, if one cannot go without legal help, he or she will have to pay around $1.000 additionally.

-Since mediation may be required in some cases, divorcing spouses may face extra costs.
-So, how much does it cost to get a divorce that involves mediation? – The average cost of a mediated divorce may rise to $10.000 with the average hourly rate ranging between $100 and $300.
+The average cost of a mediated divorce may rise to $10.000 with the average hourly rate of a mediator ranging between $50 and $200.

 Divorce Filing Fees